MPAS-Dev/compass/docs/developers_guide/quick_start.rst

 What the script does
 ~~~~~~~~~~~~~~~~~~~~

-In addition to installing Miniconda and creating the conda environment for you,
+In addition to installing Mambaforge and creating the conda environment for
-this script will also:
+you, this script will also:

 * install the ``compass`` package from the local branch in "development" mode
   so changes you make to the repo are immediately reflected in the conda
   environment.

-* with the ``--update_speck`` flag on supported machines, installs or
+* with the ``--update_spack`` flag on supported machines, installs or
   reinstalls a spack environment with various system libraries.
 The
   ``--spack`` flag can be used to point to a location for the spack repo to be
   checked out.
 Without this flag, a default location is used.
 Spack is used to